 All retirees are eligible except for special retirees (as defined) and spouses and beneficiaries as long as they have at least 10 years of service.
 Retirees who elect such coverage receive the smaller of (i) a Medicare supplement benefit, if eligible, or (ii) an amount between \$100 and \$105 per month, depending on service and final average compensation.
 Payments are made on their behalf monthly (i) to EGID as described above, if the member continues health coverage under that Plan, or (ii) to the member's former employer, if the member retains health coverage under a plan maintained by the former employer as described above.
-The amounts paid to EGID or local employers were approximately \$30,309,000 in 2017 and are included in retirement and other benefits expense.
+The amounts paid to EGID or local employers were approximately \$35,672,000 in 2020 and are included in retirement and other benefits expense.

-Employer and employee contributions are made based upon the TRS Plan provisions contained in Title 70, as amended.
+Employer and employee contributions are made based upon the TRS Plan provisions contained in Title 70 of the Oklahoma Statutes, as amended.
 However the statutes do not specify or identify any particular contribution source to pay the health insurance subsidy.
-The cost of the subsidy averages 0.15% of normal cost, as determined by an actuarial valuation.
+The cost of the subsidy averages 0.13% of normal cost, as determined by an actuarial valuation.

-Each employer in the OPEB Plan will begin disclosing the employer's own apportioned elements of the OPEB plan.
+Each employer in the OPEB Plan discloses the employer's own apportioned elements of the OPEB plan.

-Assumptions: For OPEB, the actuarial valuation date was performed as of June 30, 2017.
-The measurement date was June 30, 2017.
-An assumption change was made to the OPEB Plan during the current valuation lowering the rate of participation in the supplemental insurance benefit from 100% to 50%, based on historical data.
+Assumptions: For OPEB, the actuarial valuation date was performed as of June 30, 2020.
+The measurement date was June 30, 2020.
 The benefits are only available to those retirees that participate and have at least 10 years of service credit at retirement.